fin-ger/building-a-distributed-wamp-router/paper/paper.md

 ## Data Transport

 Besides the state needed for the routing there is other data that must be transferred between router replicas.
-Publications and procedure calls contain a message body where parameters and payloads are stored.
+Publications and procedure calls contain a message body in which parameters and payloads are stored.
 When forwarding a publication or procedure call to another client, this data must be potentially transferred to another replica.
 The frequency and size of a topic publication payload can get quite high.
 Therefore it is undesirable to initiate a state change for publications and RPCs.
 Instead of routing every publications and RPC over the leader of the cluster, the payload can be transferred directly between the replicas that manage affected clients.
 This is possible as neither publications nor RPCs contain information that is relevant for the routing.

 When clients are connecting to a router, the clients location in the cluster must be synchronized to other replicas.
 Most clients will then start registering procedures in the router and subscribe for topics.
 Although it is possible to register and subscribe procedures any time during an active connection to the router, the majority of messages produced by a client after its initial setup are publications and procedure calls.
 Therefore state changes are far less frequent when not including publications and procedure calls in the router state.